 With the increasing buying power of this market, several different campaigns are targeting older adults, including “You Can!
 Steps to Healthier Aging,” a new program begun in September and sponsored by the U.S. Administration on Aging (AoA) that seeks partners to promote health-conscious aging.
 Similarly, AARP (the lobbying organization for people 50 and older) has teamed with ICAA to educate each other’s members about aging and fitness, and in June, the Jewish Community Center Association announced its new partnership with ICAA to provide exercise education, information, resources, and tools to older JCC members.

 The AoA also sponsors National Senior Health and Fitness Day, America’s largest health promotion aimed at the mature market.
 Held every May (May 25 next year), the event involves local organizations – including health clubs, YMCAs and JCCs – hosting a variety of wellness activities based on the interests of older adults in their areas.
 Last year’s fitness festivities included walks, low-impact exercises, health screenings, and health information workshops.

 As Boomers continue to age, companies that create programs for them will stand out in their communities.
 This is a critical adaptation for gyms and consumers, alike.

 Catering to Boomers With Alloy

-Don’t let your gym be one of the many that don’t cater to older adults.
-Instead, partner with Alloy and enjoy the following benefits for your gym program:
+Don’t let your gym be one of the many that don’t cater to older adults and just the young fit market.
+Instead, partner with Alloy targeting the older market and enjoy the following benefits for your gym program: